Botanical Name: Codiaeum variegatum pictum

 Height: To 3 ft (90 cm)

 Light: Bright light and at least 3 hours of direct sun each day.
+Leaf color is most vibrant when the plant is getting lots of light.
+If new leaves are mostly green, move the plant to a brighter location.

 Water: Keep soil mix evenly moist with tepid water.